History of American Pop Music: Chapter 24

 Mitchell’s lyrics are celebrated for their poetic craft, thematic density, and stylistic range.
 She assumes multiple narrative voices, from naïve or conversational to philosophical or world-weary, probing themes of love and independence, spiritual inquiry, social nonconformity, and self-realization.
 Her music covers a range of styles, including torch songs, confessional monologues, travel vignettes, character portraits, and social critique, often blending personal reflection with wider cultural commentary.

-On a larger scale, Mitchell’s work typifies the transformation of 1960s folk into the introspective singer-songwriter movement of the 1970s.
+On a larger scale, Mitchell’s work typifies the transition of 1960s folk into the introspective singer-songwriter movement of the 1970s.
 From 1966–72, her music retained traces of folk influence while developing intricate melodic and harmonic structures.
-Iconic songs from this era—including “Both Sides, Now,” “California,” and“Woodstock”—exemplify her early synthesis of vulnerability, poetic insight, and musical invention.
+Iconic songs from this era—including “Both Sides, Now,”“California,” and“Woodstock”—exemplify her early synthesis of vulnerability, poetic insight, and musical invention.
 The intimate intensity of Blue remains a touchstone for many listeners and songwriters.

 The Eagles